palantus/entitystorage/README.md

 *Please make sure to disable it in production or at least secure it!*

+Enter query and hit enter to search.
+Please notice that you can click on tags, properties and relation id's to navigate to a search for them.

 To combine it with MSCP, use the following:
 ```javascript
 let {uiPath, uiAPI} = await Entity.init("./data");
 mscp.use("/db/api/:query", uiAPI)
 mscp.static("/db", uiPath)
 ```

-### Usage

-Enter query and hit enter to search.
-Please notice that you can click on tags, properties and relation id's to navigate to a search for them.